The 3 Remarkable Yet Simple Tools to Overcome Stress and Regain Inner Peace and Harmony

 Notice the tip of your nose, your right index finger, your left kneecap, the bottom of your right foot, the tips of all ten toes, your cheeks, your chin, the top of your head.

-You have a choice in this very moment – you can choose to be aware of what you’re noticing, to notice that you’re alive and that you can notice, or you can choose to continue to think about your problem.
+You have a choice at this very moment – you can choose what to notice.
+Notice that you’re alive.
+Notice that you can choose to pay attention to the positive things in your life, or you can choose to keep thinking about your problems.

-Use this practice to bring your awareness back to yourself and your body, and take a moment to let your mind rest and become present again by focusing on the simple sensations that tell you you’re alive.
+Use this practice to bring your awareness back to yourself and your body, and take a moment to let your mind rest.
+Become present again by focusing on the simple sensations that let you become aware that you’re alive.

 2. Ask yourself, “What possible good could come from this situation?”

-The key to seeing the possible good in the challenge you’re facing is to stay open and curious – this is how opportunities present themselves to you!
+The key to seeing the possible good when you’re facing challenges is to stay open and curious – this is how opportunities present themselves to you.

 Ask yourself, “What possible gift could there be for me inside of this challenge?”

 When we are feeling overwhelmed or anxious, we can actually feel physical symptoms – rapid heartbeat, sweating and even shortness of breath.
-When we’re in this state, called “fight or flight,” we may feel panicky and unsure how to change this state to one of calm and relief.
+This state is called “fight or flight,” and when you’re in it, you may feel panicky and unsure how to move to a state of calm and relief.

 A really helpful tool in this situation is the Rectangular Breathing Exercise.
-Changing our breathing can very quickly change our energetic state and help us to find calm in a stressful circumstance.
+Changing our breathing can very quickly change our energetic state, helping us to find calm in a stressful circumstance.

-The first step is to breathe in through your nose for a count of eight seconds (this could be considered the long side of a rectangle), then pause for a count of four seconds (this is the short side of a rectangle).
+The first step is to breathe in through your nose for a count of eight seconds (this could be considered the long side of the rectangle).
+Pause for a count of four seconds (this would be the short side of the rectangle).
 Next, breathe out for a count of eight and pause for a count of four.

-The Rectangular Breathing Exercise is used to move your physiology from “fight or flight,” or sympathetic nervous system, to “rest and digest,” or parasympathetic nervous system.
+The Rectangular Breathing Exercise is used to move your physiology from “fight or flight” (sympathetic nervous system), to “rest and digest” or parasympathetic nervous system.